Updated: Oct 3, 2022

 3. Always challenge the status quo.
 Continuous improvement means that you never reach the perfect process that won’t need to be changed.
 As you use the process, you learn from it and this is how you continuously think of ways of making the process easier, faster, or better.

 4. Don’t do kaizens in siloes.
 If the process you are trying to improve includes people from other departments, include them in the solution-brainstorming.
 You don’t want to think you fixed something in your department just to have it thrown over the fence to the next department that will take care of it.
 Go to see what is happening, never assume you know the process.
 Decide whether the kaizen you want to do is a quick hit or whether you need more time, so you turn it into an event.
-We will be going through both types of kaizen later in this module so keep that in mind.
+We will be going through both types of kaizens later in this module so keep that in mind.
 Make sure you are setting yourself up for the right kaizen type.

-6. The scope needs to be narrow and usually focusing on one process, cross-functional issues, or both.
+6. The scope needs to be narrow and usually focuses on one process, cross-functional issues, or both.
 The focus is to reduce waste and remove defects or breakdowns in the process.
 The people in the event need to be those who deal with the process and are the decision makers, so that if a solution is to be implemented, the right manager will give the go ahead in the room.
 There is no action list of going to ask for permission outside the walls of the event.
-All decision should be made during the event.
+All decisions should be made during the event.

 Conducting a Kaizen event